lowej004/BGGLoggedPlayImporter/README.md

 Walkthrough Instructions:
 1) A new menu option will appear titled 'BGG Logged Play Import'
 2) Select 'Run Import' from the new menu
-3) The first time you run this you will need to walk through some authorization to allow this to run
+3a) The first time you run this you will need to walk through some authorization to allow this to run 3b) Any time after the first time you open this option your previous options will be remembered
 4) A dialog will appear, select the relevant options and click 'Import'
 5) The dialog will close and the logged play data will be imported